ardatan/graphql-tools/website/docs/stitch-type-merging.md

 Type merging generally maps to Federation concepts as follows:

 - `@key`: type merging's closest analog is the type-level `selectionSet` specified in merged type configuration.
 Unlike Federation though, merging is fully decentralized with no concept of an "origin" service.
-- `@requires`: directly comperable to type merging's `@computed` directive.
+- `@requires`: directly comparable to type merging's `@computed` directive.
 However, merging is decentralized and may resolve required fields from any number of services.
 - `@external`: type merging implicitly expects types in each service to only implement the fields they provide.
 - `@provides`: type merging implicitly handles multiple services implementing the same fields, and automatically selects as many requested fields as possible from as few services as possible.
 Available sub-objects within a visited service are automatically selected.